 Braunschweig is a city of short distances and the best means of transport is the bicycle.
 All the main streets have cycle lanes and you can reach the city centre from anywhere in Braunschweig in under 20 minutes.
 If you want to buy a second-hand bike, there are several options:

 Ask your fellow students if someone has an old bike that is no longer needed.

 You can also rent a bicycle.
 You pay a fixed amount per month, repairs are included in the price.
 If you do not need the bike anymore, you simply return it and end your contract.

 Your student card is also your semester ticket.
 It allows you to use all buses and trams in the Braunschweig region and all local trains in Lower Saxony free of charge.
 Your semester ticket is only valid with your identity card or passport!

 If you fall ill, your first point of contact for all health issues is a general practitioner (Allgemeinmediziner or Hausarzt).
-The best way to find a good doctor is to ask your fellow students or friends for a recommendation.
+The best way to find a good doctor is to ask your acquaintances or friends for a recommendation.

 Most doctors expect you to make an appointment by telephone.
 If you are seriously ill, make it clear that you would like to see the doctor that same day.
 Please remember to take your health insurance card (EHIC card or German health insurance card) with you.

 If you have statutory health insurance, the doctor will invoice all costs directly to your insurance company.